nevemlaci/Modpack-Autoconfig/Readme.md

 ## Build
 * Clone the repository
-* Run `./gradlew build` in the root directory of the repository
+* Run `./gradlew jar` in the root directory of the repository
 * The jar file will be in `build/libs/`

 #### Requirements: